 Stream Based Active Learning

 The approach relies on moving through the dataset sample by sample.
 Each time a new sample is presented to the model, it is determined whether this sample needs to be queried for its label.
 However since not all of the data is available, the performance over time is often not at par with the pool based approach, as the samples that may be queried may not be optimal, providing the most information for our active learner.

 The key to having a successful Active Learning model lies in selecting the most informative / useful samples of data for the model to train on.
 This process of “choosing” the data which would help a system learn the most is known as querying.
 The performance of an Active Learning model depends on the querying strategy.

-There are many approaches to finding the most informative samples in the data.
-Practically these can vary from case to case, however there are a few which we can be adapt to many use cases:
+There are many approaches to finding the most informative samples in the data, practically these can vary from case to case, however there are a few which can be adapted to many use cases:

 Used for many classification tasks, and also known as the 1 vs 2 uncertainty comparison, this approach compares the probabilities of the two most likely outcomes / classes for a given data point.
 The data points where this value is low are usually the most confusing ones for the model and hence would prove useful to be queried.

 This Active Learning strategy is effective for selecting unlabeled items near the decision boundary.
 These items are the most likely to be wrongly predicted, and therefore, the most likely to get a label that moves the decision boundary.